 - Open System Settings.

-- Set “Turn display off after” to Never.
+- Set two options of “Turn display off” settings to Never.

 The final step is to plug your Mac into power.
 It’s essential because you won’t be able to use your external monitor if your Mac isn’t powered on.
 Now, you can close your laptop, and your display will transfer to your external screen.